jessr92/Curriculum-vitae/jessica-reid-cv.md

-# Curriculum Vitae for Gordon Reid
+# Curriculum Vitae for Jessica Reid

 I am a professional software developer based in Scotland who has been in the industry since 2015.

-My current projects are available for viewing on my GitHub account: https://github.com/gordon1992
+My current projects are available for viewing on my GitHub account: https://github.com/jessr92

 ## Contact information

-Personal Email: gordon.reid1992@hotmail.co.uk
+Personal Email: jess.reid1992@outlook.com

 # Work Experience